 What we need from you

 Our successful candidate will have an enthusiastic and pro-active mindset with a positive attitude and a passion for childcare.
-Our Job Description for the Early Years Practitioner outlines the requirements of the role, but the ‘must haves' are:
+Our Job Description for the Early Years Practitioner outlines the requirements of the role, we're ideally looking for someone who has:

-- Level 2 or 3 early years and childcare qualification e.g. NNEB, CACHE, NVQ Level 3 in Childcare and Education.
+- Level 3 early years and childcare qualification e.g. NNEB, CACHE, NVQ Level 3 in Childcare and Education.

 - A thorough knowledge of children's developmental needs from 0 to 5 years.

-- Experience working in an early year setting.
+- Experience working and leading in an early year setting.